-Connect a terminal program (TeraTerm is recommended) to the unit via the TTL serial connector J1, or USB serial port with 115.2KB 8N1 and no flow-control.
+Connect a terminal program (TeraTerm is recommended) to the unit via the TTL serial connector pins on J1, or to the USB serial port, both with 115.2KB 8N1 and no flow-control.

 WARNING: Do not connect RS-232 serial levels to connector J1, the unit may get damaged from RS-232 serial levels on connector J1 as the default configuration is TTL level.